stantonk/docker-workshop/nsq-docker-compose/README.md

 Set of containers providing a fully working nsqd
 -----------------

-* start the 3 nsq containers
+* start the 3 nsq containers defined in `docker-compose.yml`

 ```
 docker-compose up -d